-Studied at Rhodes University and obtained a BSc in Mathematical Statistics and Mathematics in 2017, a BSc (Hons) in Mathematical Statistics in 2018 and an MRes in Advanced Statistics from the University of Glasgow, Scotland (2020).
-Appointed as Lecturer in the Department of Statistics in 2021.
-Teaches first and second year undergraduate Statistics and Mathematical Statistics courses and supervises postgraduate students.

-E-mail: A.Langston@ru.ac.za Room 2006.
-Tel: 046 603 8347
+Studied at Rhodes University and obtained a BSc in Mathematical Statistics and Mathematics in 2019, a BSc (Hons) in Mathematical Statistics and Mathematics in 2020 and MSc in Mathematical Statistics from Rhodes University (2022).
+Appointed as Lecturer in the Department of Statistics in 2022.
+Teaches undergraduate Statistics and Mathematical Statistics courses and supervises postgraduate students.
+E-mail: S.Hamlomo@ru.ac.za Room 2024.
+Tel: 046 603 8346/8348

-Mrs R. Zimmerman
+Mr R. Bhurtun